You may be interested in hypnotherapy but unsure what a first appointment involves.

 I work mainly with patterns rather than diagnoses: the loops and habits a mind gets into, often years ago, that willpower alone has not shifted.

-Many people find that working at this level, the level of the automatic pattern rather than the argued-with thought, is what finally makes the difference.
+The reason for working at this level is to address the automatic pattern rather than only arguing with the thought.
 I will not promise you outcomes, because nobody honestly can.
-What I can promise is an honest assessment of whether your pattern is the kind this work tends to help with, and that assessment happens in the free consultation, before you spend anything.
+What I can promise is an honest assessment of whether your pattern may be suitable for this work, and that assessment happens in the free consultation, before you spend anything.

 How Many Sessions Will I Need?